Fermi Science Support Center

 isotropic_iem_p6v3dataclean_v02.txt

 The Galactic model is a spatial and spectral template.
 The model for the Galactic diffuse emission was developed using spectral line surveys of HI and CO (as a tracer of H2) to derive the distribution of interstellar gas in Galactocentric rings.
 Infrared tracers of dust column density were used to correct column densities in directions where the optical depth of HI was either over or under-estimated.
 The model of the diffuse gamma-ray emission was then constructed by fitting the gamma-ray emissivities of the rings in several energy bands to the LAT observations.
 The fitting also required a model of the inverse Compton emission calculated using GALPROP and a model for the isotropic diffuse emission.
-A complete description of the Pass 7 Galactic diffuse model is available.
+Detailed discussion of how the latest Galactic diffuse emission models is available here.
+In particular, Section 5.2 has several caveats regarding the latest model.

 Isotropic Spectral Templates